PDC-support/hpc-intro-retired/_episodes/01-linux.md

 **background**

 On the contrary, a *background* process does not have any input connected.
 You can have as many of these as your resources permit.

-Normally, you need an & after the command to put the process in the background.
+If you add ``&`` right after the command it will send the process to background.

 To kill a background process: ``kill`` or ``pkill``, possible also from within ``top``.

+If you have a process already running, you can send it to background with Ctrl-z and then
+``bg``.
+- Drawback: no easy way to redirect the running task output, so if it generates output it covers your screen.

+List the jobs running in the background with ``jobs``, get a job back online with  ``fg`` or ``fg <job_number>``.
+There can be multiple background jobs.

+> ## Exercise: Processes
+>
+>  - Find out with `man` how to use `top` / `pstree` / `ps` to list all the running processes that belong to you.
+>    Tip: `top` has both command line options and hotkeys.
+>
+>    - (optional) see ``man ps`` and find out how to list a processes tree with ps, both
+>      all processes and only your own (but all your processes, associated with all terminals)
+>
+>  - With pgrep list all bash and then zsh sessions on Tegner.
+>  - Log in to Tegner and run ``man ps``, send it to background, and ``logout``, then
+>    log in again.
+Is it still there?
+Play with the ``screen``, run a session,
+>    then detach it and log out, then log in back and get
+>    your original screen session back.
+>  - Run ``man htop``, send it to backround, and then kill it with ``kill``.
+Tip: one can
+>    do it by background job number or by PID.
+>  - Imagine a use case: your current ssh session got stuck and does not response.
+Open another
+>    ssh session to the same remote host and kill the first one.
+Tip: ``echo $$`` gives you current
+>    bash PID.
+>
+>    - (optional) get any X Window application (firefox, xterm, etc) to run on Tegner {: .task}

 ---